IMG_1509-M

 Upon registration with Camp Kahuna, you agree to the terms and conditions, including the Non-refundable deposit per registration.

-Please note: This deposit covers processing fees non-recoupable to Camp Kahuna.
+Please note: This deposit covers non-recoupable processing fees to Camp Kahuna.

 You must give us two weeks before the start of a day camp to receive a partial refund.